-Indication Drug Status February 2017 and studies with the 3 rd cohort were reported in September 2018.
-Continuation of trial is ongoing to expand the dataset of melanoma and HNSCC patients at the 4 mg/Kg dose.
-Moderate to Severe Plaque Psoriasis Severe Atopic Dermatitis GR-MD-02 IND submitted March 2015.
+Indication Cardiac and Vascular Fibrosis Drug GR-MD-02 and GM-CT-01 Status In pre-clinical development Cancer Immunotherapy Melanoma, Head,Neck Squamous Cell Carcinoma (HNSCC) GR-MD-02 Investigator IND submitted in December 2013.
+Phase 1B study in process.
+A second Phase 1B study began in Q-1 2016.
+Investigator IND for that study submitted in September 2015.
+Early data was reported in February 2017 and studies with the 3 rd cohort were reported in September 2018.
+Continuation of trial is ongoing to expand the dataset of melanoma and HNSCC patients at the 4 mg/Kg dose to determine if a possible Phase 2 trial is warranted.
+Psoriasis Moderate to Severe Plaque Psoriasis Severe Atopic Dermatitis GR-MD-02 IND submitted March 2015.
 A phase 2a trial in moderate to severe plaque psoriasis patients began in January 2016.
 Interim data on the first four patients were positive and were reported in May 2016.
 Further positive data was reported in September 2016.
-Investigator initiated IND submitted for treatment of three patients with severe atopic dermatitis, with positive preliminary data presented in February 2017.
-Further studies are dependent on finding a suitable strategic partner.
+Investigator initiated IND submitted for treatment of three patients with severe

 Fibrosis.
-GR-MD-02 is our lead product candidate for treatment of fibrotic disease.
+GR-MD-02 (belapectin) is our lead product candidate for treatment of fibrotic disease.
 Our preclinical data show that GR-MD-02 has a significant therapeutic effect on liver fibrosis as shown in several relevant animal models.
 In addition, in NASH animal models, GR-MD-02 has been shown to reduce liver fat, inflammation, and ballooning degeneration or death of liver cells.
 Therefore, we chose GR-MD-02 as the lead candidate in a development program targeted initially at fibrotic liver disease associated with non-alcoholic steatohepatitis (NASH, or fatty liver disease).
 In January 2013, an Investigational New Drug ("IND") was submitted to the FDA with the goal of initiating a Phase 1 study in patients with NASH and advanced liver fibrosis to evaluate the human safety of GR-MD-02 and pharmacodynamics biomarkers of disease.
 On March 1, 2013, the FDA indicated we could proceed with a US Phase 1 clinical trial for GR-MD-02 with a development program aimed at obtaining support for a proposed indication of GR-MD-02 for treatment of NASH with advanced fibrosis.
 The Phase 1 trial was completed and demonstrated that GR-MD-02 up to 8 mg/kg, i.v. was safe and well tolerated.
 The human pharmacokinetic data defined a drug dose for use in the planned Phase 2 trials based on extrapolation from efficacy data in NASH animal models of liver fibrosis and/or cirrhosis.
 Additionally, there was evidence of a pharmacodynamic effect of GR-MD-02 at the 8 mg/kg dose with a decrease in alpha 2 macroglobulin, a serum marker of fibrotic activity, and a reduction in liver stiffness as determined by FibroScan®.
 An "End of Phase 1 Meeting" was held with FDA which, amongst other items, provided guidance on the primary endpoint for the Phase 2 clinical trial, the NASH-CX trial.